Docker networking

 You can repeat this process if you want to join more containers.

-If two containers are on the same network, they can talk to each other.
-If they aren’t, they can’t.
+Containers have networking enabled by default, and they can make outgoing connections.
+If two containers are on the same network (and only then), they can talk to each other using container IP addresses or container names.
 You can group containers into their own isolated network.

 # list networks and their drivers